ToreWentzel-Larsen/crossrun/README.md

-Joint distribution of number of crossings and longest run
+Joint distribution of number of crossings and longest run.